Apeism/apeism.github.io/15_history.markdown

 2021 March 4th - Apeism [redacted] was founded by [redacted]

-2021 April 12th - Apeism website founded by [redacted]
+2021 April 12th - Apeism website was founded by [redacted]

 2021 April 18th - First Apemas